mavenlink/brainstem/README.md

   conditionals do
     model   :title_is_hello,
             lambda { |model| model.title == 'hello' },
-            'visible when the title is hello'
+            info: 'visible when the title is hello'

     request :user_is_bob,
             lambda { current_user == 'bob' }, # Assuming some sort of `helper` that provides `current_user`
-            'visible only to bob'
+            info: 'visible only to bob'
   end

   fields do
-    field :hello_title, :string, 'the title, when it is exactly the word "hello"',
+    field :hello_title, :string,
+          info: 'the title, when it is exactly the word "hello"',
           dynamic: lambda { |model| model.title + " is the title" },
           if: :title_is_hello

-    field :secret, :string, "a secret, via the secret_info model method, only visible to bob and when the model's title is hello",
+    field :secret, :string,
+          info: "a secret, via the secret_info model method, only visible to bob and when the model's title is hello",
           via: :secret_info,
           if: [:user_is_bob, :title_is_hello]

     with_options if: :user_is_bob do
-      field :bob_title, :string, 'another name for the title, only visible to Bob',
+      field :bob_title, :string,
+            info: 'another name for the title, only visible to Bob',
             via: :title
     end
   end